Driving the Icefields Parkway

 We get asked about our Jimmy Simpson Jnr hiking photos all the time.
 Yep, it’s pretty much one of the most stunning hikes we’ve seen out there.
 Incredible views of bow lake, iceberg lake and a couple of other tarns up the mountain side.

-This one’s actually more of a scramble at times, and finding the actual trail wasn’t exactly.
+This one’s actually more of a scramble at times, and finding the actual trail wasn’t exactly easy.
 We basically bush whacked our way to the treeline on the way up and then found the trail on the way back.

 Either way, it’s one the lesser known hikes that should be on every hiker’s highlight reel.